-Students may obtain a bachelor’s degree in human resources in North Dakota through campus-based, online, or blended human resources programs.
+Both campus-based and online HR bachelor’s degree programs are available in North Dakota.
 These programs generally offer a set of core courses that will prepare a student to become a human resources generalist or lower-to-mid-level manager.

 Examples of core courses found in BS, BA and BBA programs in Human Resources include:

 - Managing a Diverse Workforce